Your cart is currently empty!

 Many of you will have read the recent article about my resignation from the Wellington Potters’ Association.
 The article’s author does a good job of presenting a balanced overview of the specific situation, including a response from the current committee, though of course, it’s only a small part of the a whole story.

-It’s also pretty crazy to me that this article has even been picked up by international news outlets and was the #5 most popular news item on Stuff on 2 December 2020!
-I have been getting approached by a lot of people about it and I shared a few details on my Instagram stories but I thought I would take the time to write in more detail about my whole experience as a committee members of WPA.
+Quite surprisingly to me, this story was picked up by international outlets (slow news week?).
+I was approached by a lot of people about it and I shared a few details on my Instagram stories but I thought I would take the time to write in more detail about my whole experience as a committee member of WPA and what lead to the ‘relationship breakdown’.

 I joined WPA in January 2015, a complete beginner in pottery, having only done an 8-week course in 2011 before embarking on my PhD data collection in Laos.
 When I graduated from my PhD in 2014, my New Year’s resolution was to re-join the club as a member.
 At the time, there was no one in the workshop coordinator role, and there were very few opportunities for learning.
 In 2016 I was asked to join the committee and take on the workshop coordinator role, which I was glad to do, because I was so eager to create learning opportunities for myself and others.

-Because I had experience as a lecturer and in education more widely, am pretty organised and know my way around a spreadsheet, I was well-suited to the role and enjoyed facilitating learning experiences.
+I got a lot of positive feedback from members about my role as workshop coordinator throughout my period as a committee member.
 However, even in those early days I noticed some issues with the committee and became aware of how this community was unlike others in which I was involved.

 I had seen the finances of the club — there certainty was enough money to provide food, especially considering committee members are volunteers.
 However, I was told that the club would not provide a meal for committee members.
-I know it may seem like a small thing, but this additional hurdle to committee members to volunteer always seemed like an unfair expectation that restricted committee membership to people from affluent backgrounds.
+I know it may seem like a small thing, but this additional hurdle to committee members to volunteer always seemed like an unfair expectation that restricted committee membership to people from affluent backgrounds who didn’t work fulltime.

 In 2018 I won the ‘best first time exhibitor’ award at the annual exhibition Ceramicus with my piece ‘Vagina Teapot‘.
 Sam Duckor-Jones was the selector, who is well known for his work with prominent phalluses.